dziedzorm-ops/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Display the last 10 lines of a file
 5. Display the first 10 lines of a file
 6. Display third line of file
+7. Create file with a hard name and some words